If you have reviewed our FAQs and you still have a question, please complete the form below & Tim will get back to you as soon as possible...

 Not a good idea.
 Too close to the temperature where the liner gets brittle.

-No. It is possible to damage the geomembrane, exposing some scrim and creating a pathway for air to escape.
+Yes, but it is is possible to damage the geomembrane, exposing some scrim and creating a pathway for air to escape.

 Not only does PVC outlast and outperform many competitive materials, but because 50 percent of its base polymer comes from common salt, an inexpensive, renewable resource, it is also much preferred to materials that rely 100 percent on petrochemical feedstocks and those that deplete forests or ore reserves.